lessmatter/lesstube/README.md

-# LessTube - Minimalist YouTube
+# LessTube - YouTube as a Search Engine

-A browser extension that removes YouTube's addictive features and helps you focus only on the videos you actually want to watch.
+A browser extension that transforms YouTube into a search-only platform - no recommendations, no algorithm suggestions, just the videos you actively search for.

 ## Features

-- 🎯 **Focused viewing** - Remove distracting elements that keep you scrolling endlessly
+- 🔍 **Search-only experience** - YouTube works like Google: you search, you find, you watch
-- 🚫 **No algorithm manipulation** - Take control of what you watch instead of letting YouTube decide
+- 🚫 **No algorithm manipulation** - YouTube can't decide what you should watch next
-- 🧘 **Minimalist interface** - Clean, distraction-free YouTube experience
+- 🎯 **Intentional viewing** - Only see videos you deliberately search for
 - ⚡ **Lightweight** - Simple extension that doesn't slow down your browsing

 ## Installation